• Skip to primary navigation

 Instructions

-• Cover the pan and let the brinjal simmer on low heat for about 10 to 15 minutes.
+• Simmer: Cover the pan with a lid and let the brinjal simmer on low heat for about 10–15 minutes, or until soft and tender.

 Notes